by Susan Schachter November 24, 2020 3 min read

 Reducing stress during the day can also help lower blood pressure now.
 Try listening to calm music, taking a leisurely stroll, or reading a book you enjoy.
 Practicing yoga or meditation may also help reduce your stress.

 Regular physical activity can also help lower your high blood pressure.
 Aerobic exercises in particular are exceptionally helpful.
-These include activities like jogging, swimming, and high-intensity interval training (HIIT).
+These include activities like jogging, stepping outside for sun, swimming, and high-intensity interval training (HIIT).
 Approximately 150 minutes per week is a great starting point for those who are looking to incorporate more exercise into their routine.